Sinus Surgery for Sinusitis, Sinus Issues and Breathing problems in Melbourne, VIC

 What is Sinus Surgery?

-Sinus surgery is the treatment of choice for patients who have not experienced an improvement in conservative treatment of sinusitis (natural sinus treatment, inhalation, tea, antibiotics, nasal drops, sinus cleansing).
+Sinus surgery is the treatment of choice for patients who have not experienced an improvement in conservative treatment of sinusitis like natural sinus treatment, inhalation, tea, antibiotics, nasal drops, and sinus cleansing.

-The problems with sinuses are very common among the population but in most patients usually disappear on their own.
+The problems with sinuses are very common but most patients find the problems usually disappear on their own.
 However, some patients continuously suffer from sinus issues for weeks, months, and even years.

-Dr. Stephen Kleid is an experienced Ear, Nose, and Throat ENT Specialist (Otolaryngologist) based in Melbourne with a passion for helping his patients with sino-nasal difficulties.
-With over 20 years of experience, Dr. Kleid performed numerous sinus surgeries improving his patient’s life quality and wellbeing.
+Dr Stephen Kleid is an experienced Ear, Nose, and Throat ENT Specialist (Otolaryngologist) based in Melbourne with a passion for helping his patients with sino-nasal difficulties.
+With over 20 years of experience, Dr Kleid performed numerous sinus surgeries improving his patient’s life quality as well as their well-being.

 Am I a good candidate for Sinus Surgery?

 Any patient with chronic sinusitis who does not respond to therapy should be treated by an otorhinolaryngologist.
 The operation itself depends on the extent and localization of the disease and is individually tailored for each patient.
 On the other hand, most cases of acute sinusitis are caused by viruses and do not require surgical treatment.
-Self-help techniques speed up recovery and alleviate symptoms and are usually quite sufficient.
+Self-help techniques not only speed up recovery but also help alleviate symptoms and are usually quite sufficient.